numericube/numericube.deploy/README.md

 2. Create and edit __init__.py file in fabfile

        * For salt deployment copy and paste code localize in examples/salt/__init__.py
-       * For ansible deployment copy and paste code localize in examples/ansible/__init__.py
+       * For ansible deployment copy and paste configuration variable localize in examples/ansible/__init__.py

 3. Configure variable for your project

        * For salt deployment you can take example in  examples/salt/vars.yaml
-       * For ansible deployment copy and paste code localize in examples/ansible/vars.yaml
+       * For ansible deployment copy and paste configuration variable localize in examples/ansible/vars.yaml

 ## What provide numericube.deploy ?